-Student Services is committed to continually developing its services in response to your feedback.
+Student Services & Administration is committed to continually developing its services in response to your feedback.
 Listed below are some recent examples of how we have enhanced our services in response to student and staff feedback.

 - Waiting times for a Study Needs Report from the Access Centre were too long.

 - Cut appointment waiting times by 50% (from 23 to 11 working days) and the time taken to receive a Study Needs Report by 30% (from 10 to 7 working days).

 - It was difficult to find somewhere that sold Coloured Overlays

 - We made them available via our online shop